|

-There’s lots of research out there on why resolutions fail year after year.
-Financial resolutions are no different.
-Essentially, people just don’t go about it the right way; setting a huge goal like “I’m going to lose weight” is both unattainable (because you’re not setting an action plan along with your resolution) and unspecific (how much weight?)
+There's lots of research out there on why resolutions fail year after year.
+Essentially, people just don’t go about it the right way; setting a huge goal like “I'm going to lose weight” is both unattainable (because you're not setting an action plan along with your resolution) and unspecific (how much weight?)
+No surprise here, but financial resolutions are no different.

 Why I prefer financial resolutions that function like mini-goals.

-Often it can feel that by simply playing the resolution game we’re setting ourselves up for failure.
+I know that often it can definitely feel that by simply playing the resolution game we're setting ourselves up for failure.

-- Or something life-changing and unexpected happens (hello baby) that completely turns all your initial goals and planning on its head.
+• Or something life-changing and unexpected happens (like…a baby, or a divorce, or a death or accident) this event completely turns all your initial goals and planning on its head.

-It’s frustrating.
-For this reason, I often don’t set resolutions and instead set financial goals for the year.
+It's frustrating.
+For this reason, I often don't set resolutions and instead set smaller financial goals for the year.
 But I give myself a full 365 days to accomplish them.
-Some I contribute to each month, while others I tackle all at once.
+Some I contribute to each month in my budget, while others I tackle all at once at the end of the year, or at tax or bonus season.

-So, if you resolve to “be better with your finances next year”, and I know we all do, take it one step further and make it specific, action-based financial resolution Below are (x number) of my favorite examples.
+So, if one of your financial resolutions is to “be better with your finances next year”, take it one step further and make it a specific, action-based financial resolution.
+Below are ten of my favorite examples, many of which I've tackled myself over the years.

 10 Specific Financial Resolutions You Can Definitely Do Next Year